How To Be Happy After Breakup (And Survive If Still In Love)

 The fear of intimacy comes from the anxiety of losing our emotional investment in a new relationship.

 The Harvard Study of Adult Development is the world’s longest-running study on happiness and health.
 Researchers from the study have been following 724 male teens since 1938.

-George Vaillant, the project’s 30-year director, revealed in 2017 that the most crucial personality trait for finding love and happiness is a mature coping style that does not push love away.
+George Vaillant, the project’s 30-year director, revealed that the most crucial personality trait for finding love and happiness is a mature coping style that does not push love away.

 Once you decide to meet new people, start with honesty and openness.